 The Master in Real Estate (MRE) degree program teaches students the foundational knowledge, technical skills, and methods of thinking required for any real estate project as well as for real estate that advances beneficial spatial, social, and environmental outcomes.

-For nine on-campus months from late August to the end of May, students take a mixture of required and elective courses, including a development studio that simulates the multidisciplinary, holistic, collaborative, and transactional environment in which real estate projects are successfully created.
+For nine on-campus months from late August to the end of May, students take a mixture of required and elective courses, including a development project-based course that simulates the multidisciplinary, holistic, collaborative, and transactional environment in which real estate projects are successfully created.
 The two-month off-campus Practicum places students in a cooperating private for-profit, private not-for-profit, or public organization to work on socially and environmentally beneficial projects.
 Students subsequently return to the GSD for several days to complete a paper and reflect on their Practicum experience through presentations and discussions.
 All MRE students will have a faculty advisor to guide them on curricular and extracurricular matters.

 Students who enter the MRE program with advanced knowledge in specific areas may place out of a limited number of courses and substitute others drawn from a curated list.
 Cross-registration is available in eligible courses offered by the Harvard Business School, the Kennedy School, the Law School, the T. H. Chan School of Public Health, the John A. Paulson School of Engineering and Applied Sciences, and the College.
 Students may also cross-register in eligible classes at MIT and Tufts Fletcher School.